1. When is the best time for my clients to visit Tasmania?

 Autumn is one of the best touring seasons, with calm, sunny days, and cool crisp evenings and lots of autumn colours thanks to the early settlers' love of European trees.
 Autumn is also the best time to sample some of the best, fresh Tasmanian produce at events like the Taste of the Huon and Agfest.
 Visitors during Autumn are also drawn to events like the well known Targa Tasmania rally car race and the biennial cultural celebration 10 Days on the Island.

 Winter is the time to relax indoors by a log fire, indulge in beach front winter storm watching or visit pristine alpine national parks.
-You can join with the locals at the Longest Night Film Festival and Antarctica Mid-Winter Festival in June and be warmed by serenading voices at Hobart's Festival of the Voices, or indulge at the Chocolate Winterfest, in Latrobe, in July.
-These and other events make up part of Lumina.
-A Winter of Festivals, a new 3 month long campaign that communicates the huge variety of events taking place across Tasmania during winter.
+You can join with the locals at the Longest Night Film Festival and Dark Mofo in June and be warmed by serenading voices at Hobart's Festival of the Voices, or indulge at the Chocolate Winterfest, in Latrobe, in July.

 Spring welcomes the return of longer, warmer days accompanied by fresh cool nights.
 It's the season of blooming gardens in the grounds of renowned historic houses, flower farms including the acclaimed Tulip Festival and the explosion of trout and other fish in highland rivers and lakes.